adityaharshsingh7/Face_mask_detection/README.md

 * Use bounding box annotations to train a face detection + classification model in one step
 * Deploy the model using Flask or Streamlit for web-based applications

----

-Would you like a formatted PDF version of this report or integration into a README file for GitHub?